GrumpyEwok/react-taproom/readme.md

 # Notes

 * Had to install File Loader dependency to keep linter/webpack from erroring out on build.
 Ultimately had to upgrade my file-loader from what was pinned -- which probably means I have another version number somewhere that doesn't match the curriculum.

 #Prompt

 In your description of the project include thoughts on the difference in development process in Angular and React.

+#### Attribution

+Modified vectors sourced from Vexels.com.